cebns/smard-analysis/README.md

 # smard-analysis

-Showcase project to visualize and analyze data from SMARD; electricity and price forecasting
+Showcase project to visualize and analyze electricity market data from SMARD Renewable energy, electricity prices, forecasting

+## Motivation
-The expansion of renewable energy is a crucial component in energy transition to make economy and society more sustainable.
-This project aims to
+The expansion of renewable energy is a crucial component of energy transition and key to make economy and society more sustainable.
+This project demonstrates how open energy market data can be used for exploratory data analysis and prdictive modeling.

+## Objectives
-1) Investigate the relation bewteen electricity prices and ratio of renewable energy
+1) Investigate the relation between electricity prices and ratio of renewable energy in generation
-2) find patterns in electricity data: daily pattern, weekly, ...
+2) Identify patterns in electricity data: daily pattern, weekly, seasonal
-3) forecast electricity ratios and/or day-ahead prices
+3) Forecast renewable energy ratios and/or day-ahead electricity prices

+## Data Source
 ***
 The data used in this project are downloaded from SMARD-Bundesnetzagentur (https://www.smard.de/home/downloadcenter/download-marktdaten/)
 License CC BY 4.0 - source: Bundesnetzagentur | SMARD.de